Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

 One of the key parameters in our setting is that of contraction$^*$-depth; this parameter was introduced under the name branch-depth in~\cite{KarKLM17} and further studied in~\cite{ChaCKKP20} but we decided to use a different name to avoid a possible confusion with the notion of branch-depth introduced in~\cite{DevKO20}.
+We first introduce the parameter for general matroids, and then present an equivalent definition for represented matroids, which is more convenient to work in our setting.
 The \emph{contraction$^*$-depth} of a matroid $M$, denoted by $\csd(M)$, is the smallest depth of a rooted tree $T$ with exactly $r(M)$ edges with the following property: there exists a function $f$ from the ground set of $M$ to the leaves of $T$ such that for every subset $X$ of the ground set of $M$ the total number of edges contained in paths from the root to vertices of $X$ is at least $r(X)$.
+An example is given in Figure~\ref{fig:csd}.

-There is an alternative equivalent definition of the parameter for represented matroids, which also justifies the name that we use for the parameter.
-The \emph{contraction$^*$-depth} of a represented matroid $M$ can be defined recursively as follows.
-If $M$ has rank zero, then $\csd(M)=0$.
-If $M$ is not connected, then $\csd(M)$ is the maximum contraction$^*$-depth of a component of $M$.
-Otherwise, $\csd(M)$ is 1 plus the minimum contraction$^*$-depth of a matroid obtained from the matroid $M$ by factoring along an arbitrary one-dimensional subspace.
-As the contraction in the definition is allowed to be by an arbitrary one-dimensional subspace, not only by a subspace generated by an element of $M$, it follows that $\csd(M)\le\cd(M)$.
+There is an alternative definition of the parameter for represented matroids, which also justifies the name that we use for the parameter.
+The \emph{contraction$^*$-depth} of a represented matroid $M$ can be defined recursively as follows: \begin{itemize} \item If $M$ has rank zero, then $\csd(M)=0$. \item If $M$ is not connected, then $\csd(M)$ is the maximum contraction$^*$-depth of a component of $M$. \item Otherwise, $\csd(M)$ is 1 plus the minimum contraction$^*$-depth of a matroid obtained from the matroid $M$ by factoring along an arbitrary one-dimensional subspace. \end{itemize} As the contraction in the definition is allowed to be by an arbitrary one-dimensional subspace, not only by a subspace generated by an element of $M$, it follows that $\csd(M)\le\cd(M)$.